A Biologically Modeled Computational Paradigm

 Complete listing of codon bit pairs (All sum to 9)

-The positive side (left) and negative side (right) sum to neutrality (9).
+The positive side (left) and the negative side (right) sum to 9, which represents a stable neutrality.
 This polar balance provides the underlying framework dictating DNA’s physical form.
-This is of course an expression of vortex mathematics in biology.
-It is the magnetic relationship between the base pairs which enables the compression of DNA in biological systems.
-The very same principles, however expressed by numeric polarity, provides the under-pinning for a DNA-modeled compression algorithm.
+It is the magnetic relationship between the base pairs that enables the compression of DNA in biological systems.
+The very same principles, when encoded numerically, provide an underpinning for a DNA-modeled compression algorithm.

 Keyboard Encoding Standard